microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 # Appendix

--   To support cloud toasts, the developer will need to Register the Toast Activator APIs in addition to the Push Activator registrations that are already being done.
-The Windows SDK will inturn figure out the complexity of mapping cloud based toasts with a specific Push Identifier to it's corresponding Toast Identifier.
+-   To support cloud toasts, the developer will need to register the Toast Activator in addition to the Push Activator registrations that are already being done.
+The Windows SDK will inturn figure out the complexity of mapping cloud based toasts to the correct Toast Activator.
--   Since building Toast XML payloads during runtime is non-trivial, we encourage developers to utilize the windows developer toolkit, more specifically the ToastContentBuilder APIs to construct the xml payload.
+-   Since building Toast XML payloads during runtime is non-trivial, we encourage developers to utilize the windows developer toolkit, more specifically the ToastContentBuilder APIs to construct the xml payload in the short term.
+Alternatively they can also use the ToastTemplates that WinAppSDK will provide to build their own toasts.